-Table 13-1 (continued)
+Table 13-1 (continued) Rules That Appear in a Filetype Definition

-and the ICON rule last.

-chooses "Print" from the Desktop or Directory View menus.

-MENUCMD

-Defines menu entries that appear in the Desktop menu and the Selected toolchest when an icon is selected.
+Rules Function DROPIF Defines a set of file types that the icon will allow to be dropped on it.
+CMD PRINT Defines a series of actions that occur when a user chooses "Print" from the Desktop or Directory View menus.
+MENUCMD Defines menu entries that appear in the Desktop menu and the Selected toolchest when an icon is selected.
+ICON Defines the appearance (geometry) of the file type's icon.
+MAP Maps the Desktop file-type name with the ICCCM or MIME target-type names.

-ICON

-Defines the appearance (geometry) of the file type's icon.

 All file types must begin with a TYPE rule.
-Aside from that, the rules can appear in any order; however, the most efficient order for parsing is to include the MATCH rule second
+Aside from that, the rules can appear in any order; however, the most efficient order for parsing is to include the MATCH rule second and the ICON rule last.